Ary-lucas/zet/20250619015914/README.md

 # How to make a zettel entry

-This is the body of the zettel (wich meand "slip")
+This is the body of the zettel (wich means "slip")

 * First bullet
 * Second bullet